-- Apportioned back to interest bearing reserve funds (including the Hydro Legacy Reserve Fund as outlined in CS-GM-02-2018 and described in more detail below) to help offset inflationary pressures when used to fund future expenses; - Conversely, "funds" in a negative cash position (e.g. Community Vibrancy Fund (CVF), Development Charges) are charged "interfund" interest since we are internally borrowing from other "general fund" sources to cover that fund's expenses in advance of receipt of the related deposits; - The remaining cash interest received in a calendar year is credited to the County's "general fund" and helps to reduce the annual tax levy.
+- Apportioned back to interest bearing reserve funds (including the Hydro Legacy Reserve Fund as outlined in CS-GM-02-2018 and described in more detail below) to help offset inflationary pressures when used to fund future expenses; - ➤ Conversely, "funds" in a negative cash position (e.g. Community Vibrancy Fund (CVF), Development Charges) are charged "interfund" interest since we are internally borrowing from other "general fund" sources to cover that fund's expenses in advance of receipt of the related deposits; - The remaining cash interest received in a calendar year is credited to the County's "general fund" and helps to reduce the annual tax levy.
 Historically, a budget of \$1.6 million in interest income is allocated to the "general fund".
 Any annual surplus/deficit in the general fund's realized interest income, greater than \$100,000, is to be funded from the Investment Income Stabilization Reserve as outlined in the County's Cash Management and Investment Policy.

 On March 27, 2018, staff presented report CS-GM-02-2018 Hydro Legacy Fund Policy & By-law.
 Through that report, Council approved that interest be accrued on an annual basis to the Hydro Legacy Reserve Fund based on a weighted average yield to maturity, which would then be reconciled as longer term investments matured or were liquidated.
-The County's Investment Committee recently met with the CIBC investment manager to determine what an appropriate weighted average yield to maturity would be based on 2017 performance, as well as to set a projection for 2018.
-As a result of this analysis and discussion, it is proposed that a full rate of return of 4.34% be allocated to the Hydro Legacy Reserve Fund for 2017.
-This is a weighted average of the 3.13% realized return (actual cash received, as noted above) and 2017 market growth of 5.37% on the equity portion of the investment portfolio that will not be realized until the investment is liquidated.
-This blended rate of return is viewed as conservative, particularly since it does not include increased market value since acquisition of the majority of this investment portfolio in 2016.
-Using the 4.34% earnings figure results in total interest earnings of approximately \$3.24 million being accrued to the Hydro Legacy Fund for 2017.
+The County's Investment Committee recently met with the CIBC investment manager to determine what the appropriate weighted average yield to maturity would be based on 2018 performance, as well as to set a projection for 2019.
+As a result of this analysis and discussion, it is proposed that a full rate of return of 3.77% be allocated to the Hydro Legacy Reserve Fund for 2018.
+This is a weighted average of the 3.79% realized return (actual cash received, as noted above) and 2018 market growth of 3.75% on the equity portion of the investment portfolio that will not be realized until the investment is liquidated.
+Using the 3.77% earnings figure results in total interest earnings of approximately \$2.67 million being accrued to the Hydro Legacy Reserve Fund for 2018.
 The Investment Income Stabilization Reserve will be used to balance the accrual, as outlined in the Hydro Legacy Fund Policy.
-Even with such an accrual, it is expected that there will still be some significant gains in the investment return when the growth investments are liquidated in future years.
+Even with such an accrual, it is expected that there will still be some gains in the investment return when the growth investments are liquidated in future years.
 This accrual approach will avoid such future "windfalls" due solely to timing, and will allow utilization of some of the earnings from the Hydro sale proceeds while preserving the principal.

 CIBC has a team of advisors which have been managing the majority if the County's investment portfolio since the later part of 2013.
 This relationship began with the management of the County's bond portfolio, but has grown to involve a more comprehensive and diversified portfolio built upon a relationship of communication and monitoring that is based on CIBC's proven track record in the municipal investment market.
 Finance staff have regular communication with the CIBC team.
-The County's investment committee (consisting of the Mayor, Chief Administrative Officer, Chief Financial Officer/General Manager of Corporate Services and the Treasurer) meet at least semi-annually with the CIBC team to review the portfolio's performance.
+The County's investment committee (consisting of the Mayor, Chief Administrative Officer, Chief Financial Officer/General Manager of Financial and Data Services and the Treasurer) meet at least semi-annually with the CIBC team to review the portfolio's performance.
 In addition, monthly internal investment performance reports are provided to the committee for monitoring.
-A projected weighted average yield to maturity of 4.88% is proposed as a target for 2018.
-This 2018 rate will be what the County uses to benchmark actual performance during 2018.
+A projected weighted average yield to maturity of 4.03% is proposed as a target for 2019.
+This 2019 rate will be what the County uses to benchmark actual performance during 2019.